 Introductions

 - The Prophecies of the Brahan Seer [Coinneach Odhar Fiosaiche], by Alexander Mackenzie.
 With introductory Chapter by Andrew Lang.
+Stirling: Eneas Mackay, 1899, pp. vii–xii.
+A scan is now available in Google Books.
 See WorldCat.

 - Tales from Shakespeare, by Charles and Mary Lamb.
 Introductory Preface by Andrew Lang.
 (London: S. T. Freemantle, 1899).
 See WorldCat.